 All goats deserve to be happy and healthy.
 Caring for your goat and learning to understand his or her needs will help you identify the things you must do to prevent your goat feeling worried, upset, frightened or distressed.
 By doing these things, you will be providing your goat Freedom from fear and distress.

-One of these Freedoms is: freedom from fear and distress.
-In this section, you will learn about this freedom and how you can make sure your goat is receiving the love, understanding and companionship he/she needs to be free from fear and distress.
+Under the Animal Welfare Act, all animal guardians (owners) need to provide these five groups of things for their animals.
+One of these Five Freedoms is: Freedom from Fear and Distress.
+In this section you will learn about this freedom and how you can make sure your goats receive the love, understanding and companionship they need to be free from fear and distress.

 You will need to be very careful when handling your goat.
 It is best to start handling your goat from a young age, as this will help the goat get used to you and used to being touched.
 It will also increase the bond between you and your goat.